 My research examines how ideas about democracy and governance interact with the institutions of contemporary governance.
-This research has attracted over £3m of grants since 1994, most as PI.
 It has involved extensive collaboration with European, US and Australian academics, including co-authored papers and conference panels, as well as knowledge transfer events for policy makers and practitioners in the UK and Australia and capacity building events for the PhD/early career research community.

 My primary research focus is on the implications for democracy of the fragmentation of government into multiple agencies/partnerships operating at arm’s-length to elected political authority.
 Initial research into quangos in mid 1990s (funded by Joseph Rowntree Foundation) investigated the membership and attitudes of board members, using a large scale postal survey and semi-structured interviews.
 A subsequent study of community regeneration partnerships (also JRF) undertaken with Prof. Vivien Lowndes, generated a Public Administration article (1998) which is one of the most cited articles in PA over the past two decades and continues to be widely cited.
 In 1998 I published a substantial research monograph - The Appointed State: Quasi-governmental organisations and democracy (Open UP).
 This resulted in invitations to give evidence to the Public Administration Select Committee and the Committee on Standards in Public Life.
 In 2000, Stuart Weir (Democratic Audit) and I were commissioned by the Local Government Information Unit to undertake an analysis of quangos under New Labour (with Lynne Wilson).